-To save some dough for later use, roll it into a 2 inch diameter log, wrap it in plastic wrap and store in the freezer.
+To save some dough for later use, roll it into a 2-inch diameter log, wrap it in plastic wrap and store in the freezer.
+Sometimes we just keep the dough in the refrigerator or freezer and my kids help themselves before we even bake the cookies!

 - 1/2 cup "safe" shortening or coconut oil